 In March 2019, the OEB approved the establishment of an earnings sharing mechanism deferral account for Hydro One Networks' distribution segment to record over-earnings including tax impacts, if any, realized for any year from 2018 to 2022.
 Under this mechanism, Hydro One shares 50% of regulated earnings that exceed the OEB-approved regulatory return-on-equity by more than 100 basis points with distribution ratepayers.
 A similar account was also approved for B2M LP in January 2020, and Hydro One Networks transmission and NRLP in April 2020.
+As part of the JRAP Decision, the account was approved for the years 2023 to 2027 for both the Transmission and Distribution Businesses.
 HOSSM's account was approved as part of the acquisition decision in October 2016 and became effective in 2022.
-The balance in the account as at December 31, 2022 mostly relates to Hydro One Networks distribution and transmission.
-As part of the JRAP Decision received in November 2022, the OEB approved the disposition of Hydro One networks' distribution business' balance as at December 31, 2020, including accrued interest, over a three-year period ending December 31, 2025.
+The balance in the account as at December 31, 2023 mostly relates to Hydro One Networks Distribution and Transmission.
+As part of the JRAP Decision received in November 2022, the OEB approved the disposition of Hydro One Networks' Distribution Business' balance as at December 31, 2020, including accrued interest, over a three-year period ending December 31, 2025.